 D

-68. Man has used metals for centuries in gradual in creasing quantities, but it was not until the
+68. Man has used metals for centuries in gradual in creasing quantities, but

 A B